 And as we all know, there are no eggs in eggplant, and neither apple nor pine in pineapple.
 Guinea pigs aren’t pigs and aren’t from Guinea.
-Quicksand works slowly and boxing rings are square.
+Quicksand works slowly, and boxing rings are square.
 Sending a package by truck is a shipment, but sending it by ship is cargo.
 We park in driveways and drive on parkways.
 Quite a lot and quite a few mean the same thing, but overlook and oversee are completely different.

 You fill in a form to fill it out, an alarm goes off by turning on.
-When the stars are you, you see their light, but when the lights are out you see nothing.
+When the stars are out, you see their light, but when the lights are out you see nothing.
 A slim chance?
 Fat chance of that!
 Writers write, runners run, but fingers don’t fing, grocers don’t groce and hammers don’t ham.

 If a vegetarian eats veggies,… tell me, what does a humanitarian eat?